AWS Certification Training Course for Solutio ...

 Above reasons make Azure a highly compatible and preferable option for DevOps.
 Let us now understand what are the components that make Azure DevOps a good combination.

 Following are the Azure DevOps Components:

 The best way to get an in-depth understanding about Azure with the Azure Cloud Engineer Certification.
 Let us understand them one by one:

 So what is an Azure Pipeline?
 Well in simple words it is a pipeline supported by Azure platform where you can build, test and deploy applications continuously.

 If you have multiple teams working on a project, those teams need to communicate better.
 Azure Boards ensure better work tracking.
 Lets you deal with backlogs and also ensure creation great custom reports.
-To know more, Check out our Azure DevOps Course Online today.

 Azure enables you to create, host, and also share packages among your team.
 Artifacts in Azure ensure your pipelines have fully integrated package management.
 This can achieved with a mere click.
 You can also create Maven, npm, and NuGet packages.
 Here the team size does not matter.

 Think of it as a home or a storage for repositories.
 It provides you with unlimited cloud-hosted private Git repositories.
 You can pull, push and commit your changes to these repositories.

 It provides you with a complete toolkit to perform end to end, manual and exploratory testing ensuring your software functions just fine.